 Modeling and Reporting Landslides

 The global Landslide Hazard Assessment for Situational Awareness (LHASA) model was developed to provide situational awareness of landslide hazards for a wide range of users.
-The model combines TRMM and GPM near real-time precipitation data with a Global Landslide Susceptibility map to generate a hazards nowcast which indicates where landslides are likely to occur around the world.
-In the future the LHASA model will be evaluated using the Cooperative Open Online Landslide Repository (COOLR), which combines data from the Global Landslide Catalog and data from citizen scientists in an effort to reduce inconsistencies in how landslides are reported in different regions.
+The model combines GPM near real-time precipitation data with a global landslide susceptibility map to generate estimates of where and when rainfall-triggered landslides are likely to occur around the world.
+Information on landslide reports is available on the Cooperative Open Online Landslide Repository (COOLR), which combines data from NASA's Global Landslide Catalog, other landslide inventories and contributions from citizen scientists via the Landslide Reporter Application.

 LHASA 2.0 was recently released, which improves upon LHASA 1.1 by incorporating landslide inventories from around the world within a machine learning framework that estimates the relative probability of landslide occurrence.
 LHASA 2.0 also estimates the potential exposure of human populations and roads to landslide hazard and maps the basins likely to experience post-fire debris flows.

 - Landslide Reporter & the Cooperative Open Online Landslide Repository (COOLR)